CS2103AUG2016-W15-C3/addressbook-level4/docs/UserGuide.md

 This format can be used to add tasks with a stipulated deadline.<br>
 > Example: `add do lab homework on Friday 7pm` <br>
 -  `add TASK ITEM on [DATE]` <br>
-The use of word �on� gives more flexibility for you.<br>
+The use of word "on" gives more flexibility for you.<br>
 > Example: `add schedule meeting on Thursday` <br>
 - `add TASK ITEM on [DATE][TIME]` <br>
 > Example: `add meet teacher on Friday 7pm` <br>